 In extreme cases of child mistreatment, the child protection agency may seek assistance from a court to terminate parental rights.
 When this happens, the child may be placed for permanent adoption.

 Mandatory Reporting Laws

-If you suspect that someone is abusing a child, visit FindLaw's How to Get Help for Child Abuse section for more information on what to do.
+If you suspect that someone is abusing or neglecting a child, visit FindLaw's How to Get Help for Child Abuse section for more information on what to do.

-Child abuse cases are a serious matter and there are definitely acts that clearly constitute abuse.
-However, there can be gray areas where the law isn't always that clear.
-If you're being criminally investigated for suspected abuse of a child, you should consider a confidential consultation with a criminal defense lawyer near you to get a better idea of how the law applies to your situation.
+Child abuse cases are a serious matter and there are acts that clearly constitute abuse.
+However, there can be gray areas where the law isn't always clear.
+If you're being criminally investigated for suspected abuse of a child, you should consider a confidential consultation with a criminal defense lawyer near you.
+They can help you get a better idea of how the law applies to your situation.